-- 7.11.1 All Employees, including casuals, shall be entitled to long service leave in accordance with the provisions of the Industrial Relations Act 2016 (Qld) (as amended or replaced) and School policy subject to the following: - (a) Any period of long service leave taken by an Employee is exclusive of any public holiday(s), and/or paid leave periods; - (b) An Employee may request a period of long service leave be re-credited where a period of illness of seven continuous days or more is experienced during long service leave and the request is accompanied by a medical certificate; - (c) When an Employee has a period of long service leave re-credited under clause 7.11.1(b) the actual period of absence from work will not be extended unless agreed to upon written application; and - (d) For Academic Staff, long service leave will usually be taken in full term blocks.
+- (c) An Employee who has completed at least seven years of continuous service is entitled to a proportionate payment for long service leave on the termination of the Employee's service: - (d) Any period of long service leave taken by an Employee is exclusive of any public holiday(s), and/or paid leave periods; - (e) An Employee may request a period of long service leave be re-credited where a period of illness of seven continuous days or more is experienced during long service leave and the request is accompanied by a medical certificate; - (f) When an Employee has a period of long service leave re-credited under clause 7.11.1(e) the actual period of absence from work will not be extended unless agreed to upon written application; - (g) Professional Staff who are term-time Employees may access accrued long service leave during periods of unpaid leave, including school vacations; and - (h) For Academic Staff, long service leave will usually be taken in full term blocks.
 However, in exceptional circumstances the Principal may approve an application for a period of less than four weeks long service leave.